Frequently Asked Questions

 If you are working through a transition, recurring pattern, leadership challenge, or meaningful change that needs continuity, a coaching package is usually the better fit.
 Packages are designed for sustained change and include a structured arc, between-session support, session notes, and ongoing attention to patterns, progress, and next steps.

-If we begin with a stand-alone session and it becomes clear that the work would benefit from more continuity, I will suggest one of the packages.
+If we begin with a stand-alone session and it becomes clear that the work would benefit from more continuity, I may suggest one of the packages.
 No pressure either way.

 -